Bioforest-project/diversity/data/README.md

-# Data
+# All data
 Sylvain Schmitt -
-Jul 31, 2024
+Oct 16, 2024

-The workflow to get the data and the data needed for the analyses.

-Workflow:

-- Snakefile: main snakemake workflow file
-- config/: all configuration files
-- scripts/: all scripts files

-Data:

-- climate: climate data
-- landscape: landscape data
+This folder will contains the data for all anlayses.
+In particular:

-- soil: soil data
+- `...`
-- harmonized_dataset_ss: first harmonized shared inventories by Mithila

 ``` r
 fs::dir_tree()